Resolving Conflicts

 When attempting to delete an item, an error message appears, preventing deletion.

-If you are deleting an item that is deleted immediately (rather than going to the recycle bin), the deletion is blocked and an error message is shown.
+If you delete an item immediately rather than moving it to the recycle bin, the deletion is blocked and an error message appears.

-However, if you are deleting an item that is moved to the recycle bin first (e.g., web content articles, blog posts, and documents), the item is moved to the recycle bin, and the message is only shown once you try to delete it from the recycle bin.
+However, if you delete an item that is moved to the recycle bin first (e.g., web content articles, blog posts, and documents), the item is moved to the recycle bin, and the message only appears once you try to delete it from the recycle bin.

 This means those items can still generate deletion conflicts even with the protection property in place.